 Next-gen PHEV system

-The VW Tayron will be among Europe’s final MQB-based launches.
-It should come with Volkswagen’s next-gen plug-in hybrid system that uses a 1.5-liter TSI Evo engine instead of a 1.4-liter TSI engine with an electric motor, ready for the incoming Euro 7 emission norms.
+In Europe, the VW Tayron should come with Volkswagen’s next-gen plug-in hybrid system that uses a 1.5-liter TSI Evo engine with an electric motor, ready for the incoming Euro 7 emission norms.
 The combined power of the new system will likely be much higher than the current combination’s 241 hp.
+Autocar says two output versions will be available: 201 hp and 268 hp.

 Volkswagen uses a 13 kWh battery pack in PHEVs with the current compact electrified powertrain.
 In the Tiguan eHybrid (PHEV), this enables a pure electric range (WLTP) of 30 miles.
-In the PHEVs with the next-gen compact electrified powertrain, including the VW Tayron eHybrid, the company will overhaul the powertrain as it targets next-gen PHEVs to deliver a pure electric range of up to 100 km (62 miles) on the WLTP cycle.
+In the PHEVs with the next-gen compact electrified powertrain, including the VW Tayron eHybrid, the company will overhaul the powertrain as it targets next-gen PHEVs to deliver an electric range of up to 100 km (62 miles) on the WLTP cycle.
+The coupe version should have a higher electric range than the SUV version.

 VW Tayron FAQs